Please note if you are using DSM7.2 or higher you should use the Container Manager version of this guide from the menu.

 Making your amendments

-You can edit this file in a number of ways, but to keep the guide OS agnostic we will be using the Synology Text Editor package which can be installed via Package Center.
+You can edit this file in a number of ways, but to keep the guide OS-agnostic we will be using the Synology Text Editor package which can be installed via Package Center.

 Open up the config file in Text Editor you will see its nicely broken down into sections.

 In the first section you can amend the preferences to your own liking I have set some sane defaults already.

 In the second section you can start adding in your settings for the Arrs.
 Due to Radarr and Sonarr being the most commonly used applications I have left them in the file already.
 You will need to edit the following lines on each.